syncfusion-content/javascript-docs/js/Kanban/Card-Priority.md

 N> For Drag and Drop event handling, please refer this [API](https://help.syncfusion.com/api/js/ejkanban#events:carddrag).

 N> If you are not set [`priority`](https://help.syncfusion.com/api/js/ejkanban#members:fields-priority) property in the fields of Kanban, cards are dropped based on specifying JSON data orders in a particular column.
-If you are set [`priority`](https://help.syncfusion.com/api/js/ejkanban#members:fields-priority) property, you can drop the card at a particular position based on previous card `priority` value and also dynamically changed on next cards `priority` values.
+If you set [`priority`](https://help.syncfusion.com/api/js/ejkanban#members:fields-priority) property, you can drop the card at a particular position based on previous card `priority` value and also dynamically changed on next cards `priority` values.